KausarKhan-2002/NovaMart/readme.md

 Built with **React** and enhanced with:

+- ✅ Signup/Login pages with profile image preview and cropper
-- ✅ Cloudinary React widget for seamless uploads
+- ✅ Cloudinary uploads using custom `useCloudinary` hook
-- ✅ Drag-and-drop UI using `react-dropzone`
-- ✅ Auto image optimization before upload
+- ✅ Drag-and-drop product image upload support (optional)
-- ✅ Sends URL to backend API (no files stored in backend)
 - ✅ Responsive layout and mobile-friendly
+- ✅ Sends only URLs to backend (no file storage on backend)

 This project focuses on simplicity, modern UX, and clean API interactions between the frontend and backend.